-Qualitatively different from conventional music conservatories, technical excellence is only one part of the story.
-The Herb Alpert School of Music seeks to empower students as complete makers of music.
+Qualitatively different from conventional music conservatories, the Herb Alpert School of Music at CalArts seeks to empower its students as complete makers of music.

 • World-class musical innovators on faculty;

 • The ability for students to work with mentors from all areas of the School to construct individualized courses of study;

 • Flexibility for students to organize ensembles, often with faculty participation;

 • Performances centered on original music and spontaneous creation alongside extant musical literature and interactive media;

 • Collaborative, multidisciplinary, cross-pollinating opportunities with the other five schools of CalArts (Art, Critical Studies, Dance, Film/Video, and Theater).

 Come to CalArts to pave your own pathway and develop your unique identity as a musician: hone your skills in making art, making a career, making a difference, and contributing to creative, collaborative communities.